 It is one of the best collections of SEO tools available, being both cheap and extremely easy to use.

 The Problem With Keyword Difficulty Scores

-Another problem is that all keyword competition formulas I know of completely ignore other factors, such as social signals and on-page SEO.
+Another problem is that these keyword competition formulas completely ignore other factors, such as social signals and on-page SEO.

-While backlinks have by far the biggest influence on rankings, you should still check the content and on-page optimisation of competing sites on the first few pages of Google results.
+While backlinks have by far the biggest influence on rankings, Google is known to use over 200+ rankings signals, meaning you should still check the content and on-page optimisation of competing sites on the first few pages of Google results.

-If you find that in general the on-page SEO is poor, or results from weak pages appear (among other things), this is a sign that you will be able to rank for this keyword.
+If you find that in general the on-page SEO is poor, the content lacks depth or multimedia, or results from weak pages appear (among other things), this is a sign that you will be able to rank for this keyword.

 Weak pages to look out for include: Quora, Yahoo Answers, Facebook Groups, Q&A sites, PDFs, article directories, press releases, and even Web 2.0s.
 These types of pages are often easy to outrank.